Prewhitened Long-Run Variance Estimation Robust to Nonstationarity: Introduction

 To improve the power properties of HAR tests based on HAC estimators, \citet{casini_hac} proposed to modify the HAC estimators by adding a second kernel which applies smoothing over time.
 Such double kernel HAC estimators (DK-HAC) satisfy properties (i)-(iii) except that they can be oversized when there is high serial correlation.
-We introduce a novel nonparametric nonlinear VAR prewhitening step to apply prior to constructing the DK-HAC estimators.
-It is robust to nonstationarity unlike previous prewhitened procedures {[}e.g., \citet{andrews/monahan:92}, \citet{preinerstorfer:17}, \citet{rho/shao:13} and \citet{xiao/linton:02}{]}.
+We introduce a novel nonparametric nonlinear VAR prewhitening procedure to apply prior to constructing the DK-HAC estimators.
+The key property is that our prewhitening procedure is applied locally in time through nonparametric time smoothing.
+This allows us to account flexibly for the time-varying second-order properties of the data and to reduce the asymptotic bias arising from nonparametric estimation.
+Our prewhitening is robust to nonstationarity unlike previous prewhitened procedures {[}e.g., \citet{andrews/monahan:92}, \citet{preinerstorfer:17}, \citet{rho/shao:13} and \citet{xiao/linton:02}{]}.
 The latter are sensitive to estimation errors in the whitening step when there is nonstationarity in the autoregressive dynamics.
 For example, with AR(1) prewhitening the resulting LRV estimator is given by $\widehat{J}_{\mathrm{HAC},\mathrm{pw}}=\widehat{J}_{\mathrm{HAC},V^{*}}/(1-\widehat{a}_{1})^{2}$ where $\widehat{a}_{1}$ is the estimated parameter in the regression $V_{t}=a_{1}V_{t-1}+V_{t}^{*}$ involving the process of interest $\{V_{t}\}$ and $\widehat{J}_{\mathrm{HAC},V^{*}}$ is a classical HAC estimator applied to the prewhitened residuals $\{V_{t}^{*}\}$.
 Under nonstationarity in $\{V_{t}\}$, $\widehat{a}_{1}$ is biased toward one, {[}cf. \citet{perron:89}{]}.
-This makes the recoloring step unstable as $(1-\widehat{a}_{1})^{2}$ approaches zero and more so as the extent of the nonstationarity increases.
+This makes the recoloring step unstable as $(1-\widehat{a}_{1})^{2}$ approaches zero and more so as the nonstationarity increases.
+Hence, $\widehat{J}_{\mathrm{HAC},\mathrm{pw}}$ is inflated and test statistics lose power.